 If they don’t offer any discount, you can always just change your mind and keep the service.

 Ask your Internet provider about a lower-cost, lower-speed option.
-For example, Time-Warner’s Standard cable Internet package costs $44.99 for 15Mbps, which is overkill for most home users, but that is what most people get because that’s what the cable companies push.
+These are often not publicized.
+Time-Warner’s Standard cable Internet package costs $44.99 for 15Mbps, which is overkill for most home users, but that is what most people get because that’s what the cable companies push.
 Time Warner’s Basic package is $29.99 per month for 3Mbps and their Lite package is $19.99 for 1Mbps.
 That might sound slow, but when I had crappy DSL, which is only 1Mbps, I could still watch videos online (although they are sometimes sluggish).

 So, even if you only go down to the Basic 3Mbps package, you will save $180 per year with probably no noticeable speed difference!
 If you go down to 1Mbps (which is what I used to have on DSL), you’ll more than cut your bill in half and save $300 per year!